juseg/alps/articles/erosion/response-referee1.md

 > the erosional potential appearing strikingly high?
 I think this should/could
 > be discussed..

-More accurate modelling of small-scale glaciers would be needed to fully address this point.
-Steep topography though is likely to be part of the explanation, and a more substantial discussion of the high erosion potential values in these areas and the model limitations that hinder interpretation was added in the "age of the glacial landscape" subsection.
+Our calculations indeed produce locally high cumulative erosion potential in the aforementioned crystalline massifs.
+More accurate modelling of small-scale glaciers would be needed to answer your question.
+Steep topography, though, is likely to be part of the explanation.
+A more substantial discussion of the high erosion potential values in these areas and the model limitations that hinder interpretation was added in the "age of the glacial landscape" subsection.
+The new passage reads as follow:

+    The validity of the model results at high elevation is discussable.
+    Cristalline massifs such as the Ecrins, Gran Paradiso, Monte Rosa, Aare,
+    \"Otztal and Tauern Massifs locally exhibit a strikingly high erosion potential.
+However, the computation of glacier flow velocities on such steep surfaces is strongly limited by the model horizontal resolution of 1\,km, the shallow-ice glacier flow physics (Imhof et al., 2019), and PISM's current mass-conservation heuristics (Imhof, 2021).
+Besides, bergschrund (rimaye) processes likely to dominate interglacial cirque erosion at such altitudes (Sanders et al., 2012) are not captured by the velocity-based glacier erosion power-laws.

 ## Specific comments